wpwupingwp/OGU/README.md

 * -organelle type

-    Ask BarcodeFinder to download only organelle genomes.
+    Add "organelle[filter]" in query that sequence was limited on given organelle type.
 The *type* could be

     * mitochondrion
     * plastid
     * chloroplast

-    Make sure do not have typo.
-Note that when use "-organelle" option, BarcodeFinder will *only download sequences in RefSeq database" by automatically set "-refseq" to *True*.
-If you want to download all organelle sequences please try to use "-query" option combined with "-min_len" and "-max_len".

-    For instance, for all chloroplast sequences of Poaceae (not only in RefSeq):
+    Usually users only want organelle genome instead of fragment.
+One solution is to set "-min_len" and "-max_len" to use length filter to get genomes.
+    Another simple solution is to only use RefSeq by adding "-refseq" option.

+    For instance,
     ```
+    # all chloroplast sequences of Poaceae (not only in RefSeq)
-    -taxon "Poaceae" -query "chloroplast[filter]" -min_len 50000 -max_len 100000
+    -taxon Poaceae -organelle chloroplast -min_len 50000 -max_len 300000
+    # all chloroplast sequences of Poaceae (only in RefSeq)
+    -taxon Poaceae -organelle chloroplast -refseq
     ```

+    Make sure do not have typo.
 * -query string

     The query string user provied.
 It behaves same with the query you typed in the Search Box in NCBI Genbank's webpage.

     Make sure to follow NCBI's grammer of query.
 Please do not forget quotation mark if it has more than one word.
 The default *string* is empty.